PaloAltoNetworks/iron-skillet/docs/creating_loadable_configs.rst

 ..
 NOTE::
     The example below shows python version 3.6 in the second step.
-    If using python 3.5 or 3.7, replace with the respective version
+    If using another 3.x version, replace with the respective version

 ::